squeeton/the-dim/~Sessions/2025-11-05 Session Note.md

 [[Waurgrim]] said he was passing into cloudhaven.

-dirk truth punched the sick man, to make sure the new guy didnt lie to us. the man's name is [[Tavrey Gilford]]. tavrey is scared of [[Waurgrim]]. he was brutal and ruled by an iron fist. the man was using the truth punch as an excuse to give his true feelings on a lot of things.
+[[dirk]] truth punched the sick man, to make sure the new guy didnt lie to us. the man's name is [[Tavrey Gilford]]. tavrey is scared of [[Waurgrim]]. he was brutal and ruled by an iron fist. the man was using the truth punch as an excuse to give his true feelings on a lot of things.

 i incorrectly direct us to the secret rock.

-ajax was able to open the rock door and we made our way through the tunnel.
+[[Ajax]] was able to open the rock door and we made our way through the tunnel.

 I locate objects to find the chest. its 20ft into the fallen dirt. we eventually make our way into the room containing the chest.

-darius finds some remains under the chest. we dig out the remains and i wack the chest with the skeletons and shatter the chest. inside there is a blowing horn. with a charred mouthpeice inside the stone is a melted handprint.
+[[darius]] finds some remains under the chest. we dig out the remains and i wack the chest with the skeletons and shatter the chest. inside there is a blowing horn. with a charred mouthpeice inside the stone is a melted handprint.